 Pretty simple once it’s broken down into steps, right?

-I like to use an organic blackstrap molasses for these cookies.
+- I like to use organic blackstrap molasses for these cookies.
 This gives them a super deep and robust flavour, but regular (also known as fancy) molasses tastes great too!
 If you’re wondering what the difference is between regular molasses and blackstrap molasses let’s clear that up quickly:

 These gingerbread cookies are made with healthier ingredients than a traditional gingerbread cookie and are easy to make!